mvdevs/jk2mv/CVARS.rst

    Mouse input mode

    | 0: Mouse disabled.
-   | 1: Same as in retail client - high latency, follows desktop mouse
-   speed and acceleration settings.
+   | 1: Same as in retail client - high latency, follows desktop mouse speed and acceleration settings.
    | 2: Raw, no acceleration, lowest latency.
-   | 3: Raw, lowest latency but with desktop mouse speed and
+   | 3: Raw, lowest latency but with desktop mouse speed and acceleration settings.
-  acceleration settings

 ..